Cecil Beaton: Photography

-During the Second World War, Beaton was first posted to the Ministry of Information and given the task of recording images from the home front.
+During the Second World War, Beaton was first posted to the MoI and given the task of recording images from the home front.
 During this assignment he captured one of the most enduring images of British suffering during the war, that of 3-year-old Blitz victim Eileen Dunne recovering in hospital, clutching her beloved teddy bear.
-When the image was published, America had not yet officially joined the war, but images such as Beaton's helped push the Americans to put pressure on their government to help Britain in its hour of need.
+When the image was published, America had not yet joined the war, but images such as Beaton's helped push the Americans to put pressure on their government to help Britain in its hour of need.

 Beaton had a major influence on and relationship with Angus McBean and David Bailey.
 McBean was a well-known portrait photographer of his era.
-Later in his career, his work is influenced by Beaton.
+Later in his career, his work was influenced by Beaton.
 Bailey was influenced by Beaton when they met while working for British Vogue in the early 1960s.
 Bailey's use of square format (6x6) images is similar to Beaton's own working patterns.

+In 1968, the National Portrait Gallery in London mounted its inaugural photographic exhibition Beaton Portraits 1928-68.
+Furthermore, it was the first time a retrospective for a living photographer's work was shown at a British national museum.
+The exhibition, which was viewed by over 80,000 people, featured themed rooms with photographs of the royal family, war heroes, authors, composers, and celebrities.
+The exhibition travelled to the United States and was displayed as 600 Faces by Beaton 1928-69 at the Museum of the City of New York in 1969.
+A week before the New York opening, Beaton photographed Andy Warhol and members of his Factory as a last-minute addition to the show.

 Stage and film design

 After the war, Beaton tackled the Broadway stage, designing sets, costumes, and lighting for a 1946 revival of Lady Windermere's Fan, in which he also acted.

-His costumes for Lerner and Loewe's My Fair Lady (1956) were highly praised.
-This led to two Lerner and Loewe film musicals, Gigi (1958) and My Fair Lady (1964), each of which earned Beaton the Academy Award for Best Costume Design.
-He also designed the period costumes for the 1970 film On a Clear Day You Can See Forever.
+His costumes for Lerner and Loewe's musical play My Fair Lady (1956) were highly praised.
+This led to him being the designer for two Lerner and Loewe film musicals, Gigi (1958) and My Fair Lady (1964), each of which earned Beaton the Academy Award for Best Costume Design.
+He also designed the period costumes for On a Clear Day You Can See Forever.

 His additional Broadway credits include The Grass Harp (1952), The Chalk Garden (1955), Saratoga (1959), Tenderloin (1960), and Coco (1969).
 He was the recipient of four Tony Awards.

-He designed the sets and costumes for a production of Puccini's last opera Turandot, first used at the Metropolitan Opera in New York and then at Covent Garden.
+He designed the sets and costumes for a production of Giacomo Puccini's last opera Turandot, first used at the Metropolitan Opera in New York and then at Covent Garden.

 Beaton designed the academic dress of the University of East Anglia.